-The Password Love Affair – Would you share your password with your partner?
+The Password Love Affair: Would you share your password with your partner?

-Passwords for many people and companies are one of the vital security controls that protect us from external hackers and cyber threats.
+Passwords, for many people and companies, are one of the vital security controls that protect us from external hackers and cyber threats.

 Passwords are part of everyday life and protect our privacy and sensitive information from unauthorized access.
 Every day billions of people power up their devices and connect to the internet to access online services so they can get the latest news, shop for the best deals, chat and connect with friends, stream music and video’s, get advice for health, latest trends, look for jobs, share their thoughts and access their financial information.

-These are the 9 steps to start your year off right with password security.
-And, we put them together in an easy to remember acronym: GET STRONG.
+And we’ve put them together in an easy to remember acronym: GET STRONG.

-1. Go with encryption: Passwords cannot be left in plain text ever and especially not in an Excel document.
+1. Go with encryption: Passwords cannot be left in plain text, ever, and especially not in an Excel document.
 Always store passwords with encryption.